PRK laser eye surgery: How it differs from LASIK

 First, your eye surgeon removes a central area of corneal epithelium with an alcohol solution, a "buffing" device or a blunt surgical instrument.

 Next, an excimer laser is used to precisely reshape the curvature of your cornea's surface.
 This computer-controlled, highly specialized laser delivers pulses of cool ultraviolet light that remove microscopic amounts of tissue in a precise pattern.

-A soft contact lens "bandage" is then placed on the cornea to help protect your eye.
-New epithelial cells grow back in five days typically, after which the bandage contact lens is removed by your eye doctor.
+A "bandage" soft contact lens is then placed on the cornea to help protect your eye.
+New epithelial cells grow back in about four or five days, after which the bandage contact lens is removed by your eye doctor.

-Numbing eye drops are applied to your eyes, and an instrument called a lid speculum is used to keep your eyelids open.
+Numbing eye drops will be applied to your eyes, and an instrument called a lid speculum will keep your eyelids wide open.
 Your surgeon then directs the excimer laser over your eye, which is programmed for your exact prescription.

 You will be asked to look at a target light for a short time while your surgeon watches your eye through a microscope as the laser sends pulses of light to your cornea.